panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 // After 3 seconds logs "Unable to sum numbers"
 ```

-Knowing that `slowAdditionBroken()` is unable to sum number and the promise is rejected, how to handle that insisde the `calculateSalary()` async function?
+Knowing that `slowAdditionBroken()` is unable to sum number and the promise is rejected, how to handle that inside the `calculateSalary()` async function?

 All you need to do is wrap the `await` operator in an `try/catch` clause: